 After oral administration, norethisterone acetate is rapidly absorbed and transformed to norethisterone (NET).
-It undergoes first-pass metabolism in the liver and other enteric organs, and reaches a peak plasma concentration of approximately 3.9 ng/ml (range 1.4-6.8 ng/ml) within 0.5-1.5 hours.
-The terminal half-life of NET is about 8-11 hours.
+It undergoes first-pass metabolism in the liver and other enteric organs and reaches a peak plasma concentration of approximately 9 ng/ml (range 6-11 ng/ml) within 1 hour after intake of 1 mg.
+The terminal half-life of NET is about 10 hours.
 NET binds to SHBG (36%) and to albumin (61%).
+The most important metabolites are isomers of 5α -dihydro-NET and of tetrahydro-NET, which are excreted mainly in the urine as sulfate or glucuronide conjugates.